If you get headaches, you're not alone. Lots of kids have headaches from time to

 Some foods can cause headaches in some kids, such as bacon, bologna, and hot dogs.

-coffee, and tea may cause headaches, too.
-Kids don't need caffeine, so it's a good
+chocolate, coffee, and tea may cause headaches, too.
+Kids don't need caffeine, so

 Sometimes no one knows why a kid gets headaches, but if you get them, chances are